jjedlicki/Counterpick-Analysis-LoL2022/README.md

   frameborder="0"
 ></iframe>

-This shows the distribution of TVDs if counterpick was randomly assigned in green, and the actual TVD in yellow.
+The graph above shows the distribution of TVDs if counterpick was randomly assigned in green, and the actual TVD in yellow.
 As the yellow line is right in the middle of the distribution, I cannot reject my null.

 **Null hypothesis:** Regardless of which league the data comes from, the distribution of missing data is the same.
 **Alternative hypothesis:** Different leagues have different distributions of missing data.
+**Test Statistic** TVDs.
+**Significance level** 0.05

 <iframe